Gorgeous Matsuno: Personal life

-On November 3, 2008, Matsuno collapsed in the toilet of a bar in Fukushima, found unconscious by his partner, Junko.
-Matsuno was rushed to hospital and deemed to have had cardiac arrest, in addition to suffering from acute liver failure; the cause of which was deemed to be mixing alcohol with his anti-depressant medication.
-Matsuno was medically diagnosed with depression.
-Matsuno was given CPR and a tracheotomy to save his life, and was able to eventually make a full recovery and return to professional wrestling three years later in 2011 at DDT's Max Bump event in Korakuen Hall.
+On November 3, 2008, Matsuno collapsed in the restroom of a bar in Fukushima and was found unconscious by his partner, enka singer Junko Tashiro.
+Matsuno was rushed to a nearby hospital, where it was determined that he had suffered an episode of cardiac arrest.
+He was subsequently diagnosed with acute liver failure, caused by a combination of alcohol and anti-depressant medication.
+Matsuno was given CPR and a tracheotomy in order to save his life, and was able to eventually make a full recovery and return to professional wrestling three years later at DDT's Max Bump event in Korakuen Hall.

-Matsuno was a collateral victim of the East Japan Earthquake and he stated that his home was briefly affected by the natural disaster back in 2011.
+Matsuno was a collateral victim of the 2011 Tōhoku earthquake; he stated that his home was briefly affected by the natural disaster.
+He has been clinically diagnosed with depression.